 Off the Record

-Some reporters and their subjects think "off the record" means they can't use it at all -- although they may gossip about it with friends, family or coworkers.
-Other reporters, including Bob Woodward, treat "off the record" as "try getting this from another source."
+Some reporters and their subjects think "off the record" means they can't use the information in a news story at all, although they may talk about it with friends, family or coworkers.
+Other reporters may treat "off the record" as "try getting this from another source."

-I'd advise never using this.
-It's smarter to either keep your mouth shut or set the ground rules by saying your words are "on background" or "not for attribution" and making sure the reporter agrees on the ground rules before you spill.
+It's smarter to either keep your mouth shut or set the ground rules by saying your words are "on background" or "not for attribution" and making sure the reporter agrees on the ground rules before you speak.